Highly rated local moving companies for Charlotte to Lexington moves

 - Lexington is considered to be less safe than Charlotte with a score of 49.12 vs Charlotte’s 53.48.

-- Air quality in Lexington is good, and in Charlotte it's moderate.
+- Air quality in Lexington is Good, and in Charlotte it’s Moderate.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: Movers in Kentucky are licensed and regulated by the Kentucky Transportation Cabinet (KYTC) – Division of Motor Carriers.
 Moving companies that operate within the state must carry adequate cargo insurance and file public tariffs detailing the services they offer and the cost for each.
 The KYTC can assist consumers with resolving disputes with movers, but only after a customer makes a formal written complaint.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Kentucky moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Kentucky, visit the state’s public utilities commission.

 - Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Lexington.
 Get started here.